 Taekwondo Student Oath

-At Stevens Family Taekwondo, our desire for our students is two-fold.
-Not only are we dedicated to develop strong, accomplished martial artists, but we are also invested in creating kind and capable human beings.
+At Stevens Family Taekwondo, we dedicated to developing strong, accomplished martial artists.
+We are also invested in creating kind and capable human beings.
 We want our students to thrive in all areas of life, and that means reinforcing strong character traits.
 One of the ways we do that is by teaching our students about the Student Oath.

 The Tenets

 The first line of the Taekwondo Student Oath states, “I shall observe the Tenets of Taekwondo.”
 The tenets are “courtesy, integrity, perseverance, self control, indomitable spirit.”
-When a student observes these tenets, it means they are consistently considering how to instill those character concepts into their daily life.
+When a student observes these tenets, it means they are demonstrating those character concepts in their daily life.
 We understand that as humans, we may fail to always live up to our own expectations, but we must always try.
 This starts by keeping those concepts in the forefront of your mind.

 Respect

 “I shall respect my instructors and seniors.”
 We show others respect through courteous behavior, defaulting to using “sir” or “ma’am” and following directions with a good attitude.
 Our taekwondo or martial arts instructors are easy to identify.
 They are up leading the class.
 Certified instructors and assistants have gone through years of training and additional testing to achieve their status.
 However, the dojang is not the only place we have instructors.
 Parents, guardians, teachers at school, mentors, coaches… these are all people who help guide us to where we want to go.
 Seniors can be people older or younger.
-In the taekwondo world, senior typically refers to someone of a higher rank.
-Regardless of that person’s age or social stature, we want to give credence to the amount of hard work, hours of training time, and wisdom that person has displayed.
+In the taekwondo world, senior typically refers to someone of a higher rank or experience level.
+Regardless of that person’s age or social stature, we want to acknowledge the amount of hard work, hours of training time, and wisdom that person has displayed.

 Conducting yourself in a way to earn respect is also imperative.
 It’s much easier to respect a leader who works just as hard as the team and leads by example.
 Investing time and effort in others builds their respect as well.
 It is just as important to be a person who deserves respect, as it is to be someone who shows respect to others.